irmen/Pyro4/docs/source/alternative.rst

   `Jython <http://jython.org>`_ is a Python implementation running on the Java virtual machine.

 - You'll need to use Jython 2.7 or newer (2.5 is no longer supported by Pyro)
-- The multiplexing server type (select/poll-based server) is not reliable on Jython.
+- The multiplexing server type (select/poll-based server) is not very well tested on Jython.
-  You can only use the threadpool server type.
 - You cannot use the ``other`` parameter to the requestloop of a Threadpool server.
   The workaround is to spawn a separate thread for each socket that you need to listen to.
   (The name server does this for the broadcast server, if it detects that it is running on Jython)